Nearly 240 million children with disabilities around the world, UNICEF’s most comprehensive statistical analysis finds

 “This new research confirms what we already knew: Children with disabilities face multiple and often compounding challenges in realizing their rights,” said UNICEF Executive Director Henrietta Fore.
 “From access to education, to being read to at home; children with disabilities are less likely to be included or heard on almost every measure.
 All too often, children with disabilities are simply being left behind.”

-The report includes internationally comparable data from 42 countries and covers more than 60 indicators of child well-being – from nutrition and health, to access to water and sanitation, protection from violence and exploitation, and education.
+The report includes internationally comparable data from 42 countries, including Laos PDR, Kiribati, Mongolia, Tonga, Tuvalu and Samoa in East Asia and the Pacific and covers more than 60 indicators of child well-being – from nutrition and health, to access to water and sanitation, protection from violence and exploitation, and education.
 These indicators are disaggregated by functional difficulty type and severity, child’s sex, economic status, and country.
 The report makes clear the barriers children with disabilities face to participating fully in their societies and how this often translates to negative health and social outcomes.

 Compared with children without disabilities, children with disabilities are:

 - 24 per cent less likely to receive early stimulation and responsive care;